Yijia-Z/carpool4gators/Sprint4.md

 TestGetDriverApi1()
 TestGetDriverRatingsApi()
 TestGetDriverRatingsApi1()
+TestTripCreate()
+TestTripFailCreate()
+TestTripQuery()
+TestTripFailQuery()
+TestTripJoin()
+TestTripCancel()
+TestTripFailCancel()
+TestTripConfirm()
+TestTripFailConfirm()
 ```

 #### New Functionality
-We implemented some new functionalities and wrote unit tests for them.
+We added new features to our trip management system and created unit tests for them.
+The new functionalities include:

-1. Driver registration and login feature: Drivers can register a new account or login with an existing account.
-2. Driver information management: Drivers can manage their personal information, rating, and current trips.
-3. Trip management: Users can search for trips based on the departure location, destination, time, and available seats.
+1. Trip management: Users can search for trips based on departure location, destination, time, and available seats.
 Drivers can create trips with departure location, destination, time, available seats, and contact information.
-Once matched, users can request to join a driver's trip.
+Once matched, users can request to join a driver’s trip.
-4. Rating feature: Users can confirm trips and provide feedback and ratings for drivers.
+2. Rating feature: Users can confirm trips and provide feedback and ratings for drivers.